 “I'd say over the last three months, they're kind of asking us what's the market is scared about because our business is going really well.
 It's improving.
 What are you guys in equities so worried about?”

 Whether those companies are willing to repeat those sentiments as they deliver results in August is likely to have a large bearing on investor sentiment from here on.

-Join our upcoming webinar Australian equities: Piercing the walls of worry with Sandstone Insights (a part of MST Financial) this Thursday 12:30PM AEST.
+Watch the recording from our recent webinar Australian equities: Piercing the walls of worry with Sandstone Insights (a part of MST Financial).